How to Make a Hot Air Balloon Centerpiece for a Wedding

 Imagine your wedding reception tables topped with replicas of a hot air balloon!
-In this easy tutorial, we’ve taken real balloons and made them into miniature centerpieces that also double up as your table number holders.
+In this easy tutorial, we’ve taken real balloons and made them into small-scale hot air balloon centerpieces for a wedding that also double up as your table number holders.
 This fun project would be perfect for a summer wedding with a travel-oriented theme!
 So, let your imagination take flight with this fun decorating idea for a hot air balloon centerpiece you can make yourself!
 Have fun!

-Begin by assembling the following materials, taking note of the number of centerpieces you will need at the wedding party:
+Begin by assembling the following materials, taking note of the number of balloon centerpieces you will need at the wedding:

 - white balloons on sticks (choose a color that suits your party’s color scheme)